ml5174/sacpcp/README.md

 ## How to properly synch your repository with the main repository

-- Add the main repository as your upstream repository 'git remote add upstream https://github.com/ml5174/sacpcp.git'
+- Add the main repository as your upstream repository `git remote add upstream https://github.com/ml5174/sacpcp.git`
 - This only needs to be done once

 1. get changes from upstream `git fetch upstream`